ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Notes:**

 - This element has no size restrictions.
-- When used in [osu!mania](/wiki/osu!mania), this element is rotated 90° anti-clockwise and is placed at the bottom right of stage.
+- When used in [osu!mania](/wiki/osu!mania), this element is rotated 90 degrees anti-clockwise and is placed at the bottom right of stage.

 ---